Burnallover/frisquet-mqtt/README.md

 Input select :

-- prefilled mode to manage heating mode of the boiler
+- prefilled mode to manage heating mode of the boiler for default zone
-- prefilled mode to manage heating mode of the boiler
+- prefilled mode to manage heating mode of the boiler for second zone if activated

 Some of this code was found on https://forum.hacf.fr/t/pilotage-chaudiere-frisquet-eco-radio-system-visio/19814/90